Adem Ljajić: Beşiktaş

 On 31 August 2018, Ljajić joined Turkish Süper Lig club Beşiktaş on a season-long loan.
 On 29 May 2019, Beşiktaş signed Ljajić on a permanent deal for a reported fee of €6.5 million.

 Fatih Karagümrük

 On 28 September 2022, Ljajić joined Fatih Karagümrük on a one-and-a-half-year contract.
 He only became available for the team's official matches starting January 2023.

 Novi Pazar

 On 14 September 2023, Ljajić returned to his hometown and signed for Novi Pazar.
 It is also stated that Ljajić had one condition, and it concerns his salary.
 Namely, he asked to play for the club for free.
 Three days later, he scored the winning goal on his debut in a 2–1 win over Napredak, coming on in the 58th minute as a substitute for Adetunji Adeshina.

 Sarajevo

 In August 2025, Ljajić left Novi Pazar and signed a two-year contract with Bosnian Premier League club Sarajevo.

+Return to Novi Pazar

+On 31 August 2026, Ljajić returned to Novi Pazar, signing a one-year contract.